 (83) Var Capital: Toulon.
-Online: land records, census returns, parish and civil registrations, ten-year indices, medieval notarial records, architectural records, cahiers de doléances, records about the liberation of Var during WWII, finding aids, a "genealogy database", an index to military recruitment lists from 1887 to 1921 and more!
-NEW: Transcriptions of more than a million pages from the register of land sales.
+Online: land records, census returns, parish and civil registrations, ten-year indices, medieval notarial records, architectural records, cahiers de doléances, records about the liberation of Var during WWII, finding aids, a "genealogy database", an index to military recruitment lists from 1887 to 1921 and transcriptions of more than a million pages from the register of land sales.
+Constantly being updated.

 (84) Vaucluse Capital: Avignon.
 Online: parish and civil registrations, ten-year indices, finding aids, maps census records from 1836 to 1906.

 (85) Vendée Capital: La-Roche-sur-Yon.
 Online: parish and civil registers, censuses, notarial records, land records, old post cards, faire parts, notarial minutes and délibérations municipales, the World War I soldiers from the Vendée.
 Sadly, these archives have suffered two floods in 2016; the website explains the consequences in great detail.

 (86) Vienne Capital: Poitiers.
 Online: parish and civil registers (now up to 1912), land records, the military registrations from 1867-1908, census lists (collaborative indexing in progress).
 Interesting: A collection of notes on cards made during the 1950s extracting further information on Protestants, abandoned children and more.
 NEW: Tables of inheritance and probate records.

 (87) Haute-Vienne Capital: Limoges.
 Online: Maps, finding aids, parish and civil registrations from 1737 to 1912, photographs, a medieval manuscript from Limoges, military recruitment lists from 1878 to 1921, inventories of parish properties from 1905.